This article may contain links from our partners. Please read how we make money for more info.

 Affordable.
 Bluehost is really inexpensive.
 It’s about $3.95 to $5.95 a month, depending on which plan you select.
 The longer you are willing to commit, the cheaper it is.

 OKAY, Are You Ready to Launch?

-Now you need to decide on your plan.
-I want to suggest that you select either the Plus Plan or the Prime Plan.
+Now you need to decide on your plan. we want to suggest that you select either the Plus Plan or the Prime Plan.
 These are Bluehost’s most popular options—and for good reason.
 It’s only $2.00 more a month than the Basic plan, but it gives you the ability to host an unlimited number of websites on this one account.
-I think the options and flexibility you get with the Plus and Prime Plans make your choice an easy one.
+We think the options and flexibility you get with the Plus and Prime Plans make your choice an easy one.